Have you ever wished someone else could do your grocery shopping for you? If so, Home Chef might be the solution you need.

 If you’re a seafood fan, Gobble is one of the best meal kits to try.

 The service is a bit more expensive than others, with prices starting at $11.99 per serving.
-But, they do offer a promo offer of six meals for $36 for your first order.

 Read our review of Gobble meals to learn more.